LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/introduction.md

 </figure>

-While the Hydra Core Vocabulary achieves the goal of describing the _input_ of hypermedia controls, it is not capable of describing what kind of _output_ it will return.
+While the Hydra Core Vocabulary achieves the goal of describing the _input_ of hypermedia controls, it is not capable of describing what kind of _output_ it will return based on these the given parameters.
 In the case of TPF, the subject, predicate and object IRI parameters are described, but it is nowhere described that the interface necessarily performs a triple pattern query on the dataset using these parameters.
 The server could for example return the _negation_ of the give triple pattern query on that dataset instead,